-I got lots of questions about my Office Countertop after I posted that I built it out of Oak Flooring.
-So, I created some sketches to try to give you a better idea of how you can make all your dreams come true…if you’re dreaming of wood floor countertops that is!
+I got lots of questions about my Office wood floor countertop after I posted said that I built it out of Oak Flooring.
+So, I created some sketches to try to give you a better idea of how you can make all your dreams come true…if you’re wondering how to build counters out of hardwood flooring!

 *I’m purposely not giving you any surface dimensions because you have to build the countertop to fit your work space.

 My work space happened to be T-shaped, you could do the same thing with a straight countertop, or L or X or + shaped for that matter!

 - Cut a plywood base the shape of your countertop but subtract the thickness of your finish material from the desired final width.
 (I used 3/4″ flooring for my countertops so I made my plywood base 3/4″ narrower!)
 Why?
 Because you are going to put a “face” on your countertop to make it look thicker, which will add to the total width.

 - Use two layers of plywood to create a strong base.
 If you have seams, stagger your second layer so you’re seams do not end up in the same place.
 Screw both layers together to secure the seams.

 - If the ends of your countertop are going to be exposed, do the same “adjustment” for the length.
 (My countertop goes wall to wall so the ends don’t matter)

 2. Attach Hardwood